AnthonyLloyd/CsCheck/Why.md

 - Serialization - the number of bugs seen in serialization code (looking at you json) is almost criminal given how easy it is to roundtrip test serialization using random testing.
 - Caches and collections - often a key part of server and client side code these can be tested against a suitable simplified test model with `Model Based` testing.
 - Calculations and algorithms - often possible to generalize examples for calculations and algorithms and check the result given the input.
 Algorithm often have properties they must guarantee.
 Rounding error issues automatically tested.
 - Code refactoring - keep a copy of the original code with the test, refactor for simplicity and performance, safe in the knowledge it still produces the same results.
 Pair with a `Faster` test to monitor the relative performance over a range of inputs.
-Or if a copy is not feasible create a lengthy `Regression` test.
+Or if a copy is not feasible create a `Regression` test to comprehensively make sure there is no change.
 - Multithreading and concurrency - test on the same object instance across multiple threads and examples.
 Shrink even works for `Concurrency` testing.

 ## Raise Your Game